-Mountain Training recognises that climbing, hill walking and mountaineering are activities with a danger of personal injury or death.
-Participants in these activities should be aware of and accept these risks and be responsible for their own actions.
-Mountain Training has developed a range of training and assessment schemes and associated supporting literature to help instructors manage these risks and to enable new participants to have positive experiences while learning about their responsibilities.
+Mountain Training recognises that walking, climbing, and mountaineering are activities that have associated risks.
+Mountain Training provides training and assessment courses and guidance to help instructors develop the skills to manage the risks associated with the environment in which they operate and to enable new participants to have positive experiences.